imgag/ngs-bits/doc/tools/CnvHunter.md

 	                         Default value: 'false'
 	  -test                  Uses test database instead of production database for annotation.
 	                         Default value: 'false'
-	  -debug <string>        Writes debug informaion for the sample matching the given name (or for all samples if 'ALL' is given).
+	  -debug <string>        Writes debug information for the sample matching the given name (or for all samples if 'ALL' is given).
+	                         Default value: ''
+	  -seg <string>          Writes a SEG file for the sample matching the given name (used for visualization in IGV).
 	                         Default value: ''

 	Special parameters: